 Art Direction • Conception • UI/UX

 Golden Slipper Camp is an overnight summer camp in PA that has been around for 70 years.
-They help underprivileged inner city kids experience life in nature while making it affordable for their families.
 Unfortunately their website was outdated, confusing, and not mobile friendly.
 I volunteered to update the website to create interest for new families and camp alumni to send their kids as well as getting new staff to sign up to work for the summer.

 Golden Slipper Camp has multiple stakeholders using their website: camp staff, families, and alumni.
 This required interviewing different demographics in order to identify and understand the major pain points of the current website.
 While each group had different specific requirements, they all expressed concern over the amount of pages to click through, and the considerable repetitive and outdated information.